Our answers

 Depending on the number of visitors in the park you can leave your car in the car park of the Park House.
 The best option would be to ask the admission where to leave the second vehicle.

 You do not need a reservation to visit the Sugar Shack.
 The Sugar Shack sells maple products.
-The sugar shack is only open during the maple season, generally from mid-February to the end of March.
-Open on weekends only.

 It is forbidden to fish or hunt in the park.
 It is a private property where wildlife is protected.